Beyond imagination

 Corpses, garbage, emaciated and terminally ill prisoners – when the Allied troops liberated the concentration camps in the Reich territory in 1944 and 1945, they were met with incomprehensible suffering.
 The soldiers were unprepared for the gruesome scenes they encountered in the Nazi labor camps and killing centers.

-The first concentration camp to be liberated by the US Army was the Ohrdruf sub-camp near Gotha, code name SIII.
+The first concentration camp to be liberated by the US Army was the Ohrdruf sub-camp near Gotha, code name SIII .
 Around 20,000 prisoners from various European countries passed through the camp between November 1944 and April 1945.
-They were forced to dig tunnels in the neighboring Jonastal valley, presumably with a view to setting up temporary quarters for the Nazi leadership.
-American troops under General George S. Patton arrived in Ohrdruf on April 4, 1945.
+They were forced to drive piles into the ground of the neighboring Jonastal valley, presumably to set up temporary quarters for the Nazi leadership.
+The American troops under General George S. Patton arrived in Ohrdruf on April 4, 1945.

 Witnesses to the brutish murders